 This recipe will satisfy the pepper fans in your family while providing a healthy spin to a traditional cream soup.
 Because the Anaheim pepper is easy to find you will want to make this most anytime of the year.
 In today’s post is my Spicy Anaheim pepper cream of chicken soup recipe that will have your family asking for peppers.

 First of all, keep in mind this is a spicy yet healthy spin to your traditional cream of chicken soup that will have everyone asking for seconds.
-Anaheim peppers can be found at most grocery stores or easily grown in home gardens.
-Take advantage of the print option featured in the recipe below.
+Anaheim peppers are available at most grocery stores or easily grown in home gardens.

 Spicy Anaheim Pepper Cream of Chicken Soup Recipe